Need to talk? Call 1800 882 436.

 Check if you are eligible for any Australian Government payments

-To be eligible for parental leave pay, you must:
+To be eligible for Parental Leave Pay from the government, you must:

 • earn under a certain limit